1bMedina/itd256/Classwork/UseTheIndexDjango.md

 ## A comparison of the query plans generated when you use/don't use __iexact.

-Using i_exact causes the query plan to ignore the index as its making sure that it is finding the *exact* value you requested.
-This means it results in a seqential scan.
-Here is a comparision of the 2 query plans generated:
+Using i_exact causes the query plan to ignore the index as its making sure that it is finding the *exact* value you requested by checking every row.
+This means it results in a sequential scan.
+Here is a comparison of the 2 query plans generated:

 ### With i_exact: